titipata/titipata.github.io/about.md

 </center></figure>

-My name is Titipat Achakulvisut, a PhD student in the Department of Biomedical Engineering at Northwestern University working with [Konrad Kording](http://kordinglab.com/).
+My name is Titipat Achakulvisut, a PhD student in the Department of Bioengineering at University of Pennsylvania working with [Konrad Kording](http://kordinglab.com/).
 You can find out more info about me in my [CV](http://titipata.github.io/images/pdf/Titipat_CV.pdf)